 These integrated ways of living don’t belong to any one culture or group of people.
 These are deep ways of knowing, being, and inter-relating that have been explored across the world, over centuries.
 They are innate to our human experience.

 South Asian yoga and mindfulness practices are just some of the ways of connecting to this organically integrated presence of awareness - at once relaxed and clear, curious, open, loving, courageous, and alive.

-These are also practices that are embedded into many of the cultural traditions I grew up with in our Indian American household.
-They were some of the little (and equally profound) ways I was able to connect with my heritage, language, and identity as a child of immigrants from India.
+These are also treasured practices that are embedded into many of the cultural and Hindu spiritual traditions I grew up with in our Indian American household.
+They were some of the little (and equally profound) ways I was able to connect with my heritage, language, and identity as a child of immigrants from Kerala, India.

 Our family is a mixed one.
-My husband’s family is African American, and he spent a majority of his childhood in Zimbabwe.
+My husband’s family is Zimbabwean and Black American.
+He spent a majority of his childhood in Zimbabwe and moved to Chicago at age 13.
 Catholic traditions and a strong sense of faith have always been celebrated in his home, along with respect and honoring of other traditional beliefs.